jdc-cunningham/cross-platform-app/DEVNOTES.md

 need to fix the API real quick and then pull in these changes...

 I really should make this an npm package or something vs. making changes in two places... or a git submodule maybe

+9:00 PM

+I gotta eat... but the max-width is off in electron

+it overflows not sure why

+9:12 PM

+it's the wrapper selector